 There are other stakeholder groups with whom Sakhalin Energy engages in the course of the OPFC Project.
 For example, it works closely with representatives of the Russian federal, regional and local authorities.
 Mechanisms for engagement with government authorities, customers, employees, contractors, shareholders and lenders, with which Sakhalin Energy has regular contact in the course of its business, are not addressed in this document.
 This document focuses on stakeholders who do not have formal relationships with Sakhalin Energy and who, as a result, may wish to use this document for information and guidance.

-4.2 Communication Methods
+4.2 Methods of Information Interaction

-The table below describes stakeholders and relevant communication methods to be used in the frame of the Project information disclosure and public consultations.
+The table below describes stakeholders and relevant communication methods to be used in the frame